gucci-ninja/Soft-Eng-Lecture-Notes/4A/2B03/README.md

 - if light from far away travels to us, it takes longer than if the source was close by
 - we are therefore always looking at the object in the past.
 - used in galaxy evolution field.

+## Lecture 6

+### simulation

+- how galaxys interact with nearby galaxies
+  - giant gravity throws stars
+  - colours change over time
+    - blue: newer stars formations
+    - red: merged galaxies
+  - spiral galaxies merge to become eliptical galaxy

+### cosmology

+- study of origin and evolution of universe
+- discovered in 1930 galaxies are getting farther away

+  - implies universe is expanding (exponentially)

+- distance to galaxies

+  - can't use parallax
+  - we compare with conventional knowledge (standard candle effect)
+    - some objects has the same brightness always (supernova)
+    - we take the amount of light coming from these objects to see how far they are
+    - not precise and too slow
+  - velocity of galaxy (Doppler shift)
+    - light waves will stretch and squish as galaxies move
+    - galaxies moving away shifts towards infrared (**redshift**)
+    - galaxies moving towards shifts towards ultraviolet (**blueshift**)
+    - to find if the lights are shifting
+      - we find the spectrum lines of the elements making up the object giving off the light
+      - if the spectrum lines are slightly more red or blue, it has shifted
+    - every galaxy has a unique spectrum line
+    - can measure distance and speed very percisely
+      - larger distance, the faster it is moving away
+      - almost all galaxies are redshifted
+    - discovered by Edwin Hubble
+      - Hubble's Law
+      - Hubble-Lemaitre Law
+        - Speed is porportional to distance
+        - V = (Hubble's constant) \* distance
+        - **V = H \* d**

+- Expanding Universe
+  - rather than galaxies moving
+  - space is expanding between galaxies
+  - raisin bread analogy
+    - distance between raisins gets larger when bread rises